marbleprotocol/humanity/README.md

 # Humanity

-Humanity is a Decentralized Autonomous Organization (DAO) that governs a registry of unique humans.
+Humanity is a Decentralized Autonomous Organization (DAO) that governs a registry of unique humans on Ethereum.

 ## Deployed Addresses (Ethereum Mainnet)